Rowallan Castle: Origin of the name Rowallan

 There have been several suggestions as to the origin of the name Rowallan, ranging from folklore, to actual word derivation.

 A folk etymology suggests, in connection with the rebus mentioned, there is a tale told of one Allan of Stewarton who was rowing a Scottish chief off the Ayrshire coast.
 The weather made a turn for the worse and the chief became anxious.
 The chief in his fear of the ocean said to Allan, Row, Allan row!
-Bear me to safety and you will have the rich lands of Carmelside, wuth silver to build yourself a castle.
+Bear me to safety and you will have the rich lands of Carmelside, with silver to build yourself a castle.
 Hill and valley and rivers of fish will be yours .... but just row, Allan, row!
 Allan won his prize and named the estate 'Rowallan' after his adventure.
 The same story is told in the form of a poem written by the Rev. George Paxton from Kilmaurs, pastor of a Secession Church from 1789 - 1807.

 Others cite Scottish Gaelic as the origin, stating 'Rubha Àlainn' means 'beautiful headland'.
 Yet, an effort to interpret 'Rubha Álainn' shows the phrase itself isn't even Gaelic.

 Yet, a third suggestion is that 'Rowallan' is of Brythonic or Cumbric origin, especially in that this area of Scotland lived under these languages for over a thousand years before Gaelic began to take hold.
 Broken down, 'Ro' is the equivalent of the Welsh “Rhy” (even the Old Irish 'Ro') meaning 'too' or 'very', while 'wallan' closely mirrors the 'wallon' suffix so often seen in Welsh and Old Breton, which derives from guallaun, or ‘good/best'.